What are OSB and CDX and what is it used for? Often these questions are asked by owners.

 Which one is Waterproof?
 OSB or CDX

-OSB performs well in moisture.
-Because its resin and adhesive do not allow moisture to penetrate quickly.
-The second big reason is that it does not have any gaps and layers.
-But whenever it absorbs moisture, it changes its shape and takes more time to dry and go back to its original state.
+OSB performs well in moisture as the resins and adhesives present in it do not allow moisture to penetrate.
+The second reason is that there are no gaps and layers.
+OSB is excellent water resistant than plywood.
+But whenever it absorbs moisture, it changes its shape, takes longer to dry, and goes back to its original state.

-If we talk about CDX, then it does not perform very well in humidity.
-Because it is made up of many thin layers.
-With these layers, moisture easily penetrates into the plywood.
+On Other Hand, the CDX does not perform very well in moisture because it is made up of multiple thin layers.
+These layers allow moisture to penetrate easily into the plywood.
 But CDX dries quickly and comes back to its original shape and size.

-Treated CDX is considered better for moisture and it is resistant to termites, fungal decay, and rot.
-Treated CDX is slightly different from general CDX plywood.
-During the manufacturing, it is passed through special chemicals treatment.
-So that the properties of the plywood sheets are enhanced.
+Pressure-treated CDX is known to be better for damp areas.
+It can withstand extreme moisture and it is resistant to termites, fungal decay, and rot.
+Treated CDX is slightly different from normal CDX plywood.
+During manufacturing, it is passed through special chemical treatment. so as to enhance the properties of plywood sheets.

 OSB vs CDX: Which one is good for you?

 OSB and CDX are both great products.
 Which one is good for you?
-It depends on your usage.
-OSB is great for some purposes whereas CDX is great for some purposes.
+It depends on your purpose of usage.
+Both materials have their own characteristics and limits

-OSB is medium moisture resistant.
-It can withstand moisture for a short time.
-Therefore it is suitable for floor, wall, roof sheathing, and for other moist places.
+OSB is good moisture resistant.
+It can withstand moisture and weather.
+So it is a good choice for floor, wall, and roof sheathing, and for other moist places.

 OSB vs CDX Pros and Cons